verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     :opt_param switch_override:

         Specifies the name of a switch to be used to override the wire_switch of the segments in the ``to`` set.
+        Can be used to create switch patterns where different switches are used for different types of connections.
-Can be used to create more complicated wire structures such as T and L shaped segments.
+        By using a zero-delay and zero-resistance switch one can also create T and L shaped wire segments.

-        **Default:** If no override is specified, the normal interconnect will be used.
+        **Default:** If no override is specified, the usual wire_switch that drives the ``to`` wire will be used.

     .. arch:tag:: <from type="string" switchpoint="int, int, int, ..."/>